 Instead of answering this question, Prayag looked at his master.

 “Please don’t be afraid Prayag babu, he won’t say anything to you.
 You have his full confidence as it is necessary to bring justice to the people.”

-“He asked me to call locksmith as he couldn’t remember his combination and forgot where he kept keys as well.”
+“He asked me to call locksmith as he couldn’t remember his combination and forgot where he kept his keys.”

 “Isn’t it strange that Mr. Shukla forgot his combinations, and left his keys somewhere he doesn’t remember, all in one day.
 While on the same day he could talk about the childhood of Pramod and Nishant with details.”

-“The fact is, Mr. Shukla sitting in this room is not the same Radhemohan Shukla whom you all knew..”
+“The fact is, Mr. Shukla sitting in this room is not Radhemohan Shukla whom you all know.”

-Soon as Feluda said these words Mr. Shukla tried to get up and reached out to the door but policemen by the door caught him.
+Soon as Feluda said these words Mr. Shukla tried to get up & reach out to the door but policemen caught him by shoulders.
 Feluda knew this would happen.

-“Make him sit inspector.” said Feluda in grave, authoritative voice.
+“Make him sit inspector.” said Feluda in assertive, authoritative voice.